-- What if your software could see that a customer on your website was seeking to solve a problem, and then connect that customer to the right person in your company in real time?
+- What if your software could see that a customer on your website was seeking to solve a problem, and then connect that customer to the right person in your company in real-time?

-- What if your software can show you in real time how a new product is performing in your brick-and-mortar space, or how well your newly redesigned facility is operating?
+- What if your software can show you in real-time how a new product is performing in your brick-and-mortar space, or how well your newly redesigned facility is operating?

-Here is a look at strategic impacts of pivoting to a greater business reliance on the IoT.
+Here is a look at the strategic impacts of pivoting to a greater business reliance on the IoT.